microsoft/vscode-wiki/How-to-Contribute.md

     * Building deb and rpm packages requires `fakeroot` and `rpm`; run: `sudo apt-get install fakeroot rpm`

 ### Troubleshooting
+Make sure you cloned `vscode` into a folder without any spaces in the path hierarchy.

 In case of issues, try deleting the contents of `~/.node-gyp` (alternatively `~/.cache/node-gyp` for Linux, `~/Library/Caches/node-gyp/` for macOS, or `%USERPROFILE%\AppData\Local\node-gyp` for Windows) first and then run `git clean -xfd` and then try again.

 > If you are on Windows or Linux 64 bit systems and would like to compile to 32 bit, you'll need to set the `npm_config_arch` environment variable to `ia32` before running `npm`.
 This will compile all native node modules for a 32 bit architecture.
 Similarly, when cross-compiling for ARM, set `npm_config_arch` to `arm`.